John Corso-Esquivel

 Background

-I vividly remember when one of my undergraduate professors provocatively claimed that the visual arts are the most vital domain from which to pursue social change.
-He backed up his claim by maintaining that today we encounter most information through our eyes.
-As a studio art major, I felt empowered and hopeful that the arts could provide a compelling means to improve equity in our society, increase social justice, and help us interpret our hyper-visual culture.
-Though I no longer practice in the studio, I continue to pursue these goals through art writing, criticism, and critical pedagogy.
+I vividly remember when one of my undergraduate professors claimed that the visual arts are the most vital domain for social change.
+He argued that we encounter most information through sight.
+As a studio art major, I saw the arts as a compelling means to improve equity, advance social justice, and interpret our hyper-visual culture.
+Though I no longer practice in the studio, I pursue these goals through art writing, criticism, and pedagogy.

-My research explores twentieth- and twenty-first-century art that engages affect—the prelinguistic experience of emotion.
-In my first book, I looked at feminist art practices in fiber art and craft that forge shared, interconnected art-viewing experiences.
-Entitled Feminist Subjectivities in Fiber Art and Craft: Shadows of Affect, that book joined Routledge’s Gender and Art series in 2019.
-My current book project is tentatively entitled Pharmaesthetics: Pill Culture in Contemporary Art.
-In it, I consider artworks that critique Big Pharma’s bureaucratic control over bodies and biopower.
-I am committed to writing about artists whose work is underrepresented in mainstream art criticism.
+My research examines twentieth- and twenty-first-century art that engages affect—the prelinguistic experience of emotion.
+My first book, Feminist Subjectivities in Fiber Art and Craft: Shadows of Affect, explores feminist fiber art and craft practices that create shared, interconnected viewing experiences.
+It was published in Routledge’s Gender and Art series in 2019.
+My current book, Pharmaceuticals and Pill Culture in Contemporary Art: Pharmaesthetics, will appear in Routledge’s Science and the Arts since 1750 series.
+This project examines artworks that critique Big Pharma’s bureaucratic control over bodies and biopower.
+In 2026, I will co-curate a companion exhibition with Lia Newman, Director/Curator of Davidson’s Van Every/Smith Galleries.

-My teaching and pedagogy follow a variety of formats—from active lectures to hands-on, problem-based learning.
-We approach the complex politics of visual culture with sensitivity and respect.
-The Scholarship of Teaching and Learning (SoTL) inspires me to experiment regularly in my classes.
-Students who enjoy making the subject matter their own by coopting assignments to pursue their self-defined learning objectives may find my classes rewarding.
-Before joining Davidson, I taught for over a decade at Oakland University (MI), and I also served as the Critical Studies and Humanities Fellow at Cranbrook Academy of Art.
+My teaching incorporates various formats, from active lectures to hands-on, problem-based learning.
+We engage with the complex politics of visual culture with sensitivity and respect.
+The Scholarship of Teaching and Learning (SoTL) informs my approach, encouraging experimentation.
+Students who adapt assignments to pursue self-defined learning objectives may find my classes rewarding.
+Before joining Davidson, I taught for over a decade at Oakland University (MI) and served as the Critical Studies and Humanities Fellow at Cranbrook Academy of Art.

 Teaching